usdot-fhwa-stol/navigation2_extensions/carma_nav2_port_drayage_demo/README.md

 # `carma_nav2_port_drayage_demo` package

-This package implements port drayage integration with a Nav2-based autonomy stack.
-The package's node listens for incoming port drayage variants of `MobilityOperation.msg` messages then sends the target location to the Nav2 Waypoint Follower via a ROS 2 action call.
+This package integrates Port Drayage operations with a Nav2-based autonomy stack.
+The package's node listens for incoming port drayage messages of type `carma_v2x_msgs/msg/MobilityOperation` and then sends the target location to the Nav2 Waypoint

-## Turtlebot Gazebo Launch Instructions

-To run the Port Drayage demo using the Turtlebot in the Gazebo simulator, first follow [this tutorial](https://roboticsbackend.com/ros2-nav2-tutorial/) to correctly configure, launch, and map the simulator.
-Once you have created a map of the simulation environment, you can start the Port Drayage demo with
+Follower via a ROS 2 action call.

+## Sending Mobility Operation Messages
+The definition of the `carma_v2x_msgs/msg/MobilityOperation` is as follows:

 ```
-ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
-ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=True map:=path/to/my_map.yaml
-ros2 run carma_nav2_port_drayage_demo carma_nav2_port_drayage_demo_node
-ros2 lifecycle set /carma_nav2_port_drayage_demo_node configure
-ros2 lifecycle set /carma_nav2_port_drayage_demo_node activate
+# MobilityOperation.msg

+# This message is used by plugins to send necessary parameters to other
+# CAVs at any desired frequency in order to accomplish a collaborative plan

+# standard header for all mobility messages
+carma_v2x_msgs/MobilityHeader  m_header
+	#
+	string  sender_id
+	string  recipient_id
+	string sender_bsm_id
+	string  plan_id
+	uint64  timestamp

+# strategy string to indicate which strategy type this message is used for
+string                   strategy

+# strategy parameters specified by each individual plugin/component
+# the maximum length of this string is 100
+string                   strategy_params
 ```

-Next, provide the Turtlebot with an initial pose estimate using the 2D Pose Estimate arrow in Rviz.
-Once the vehicle has localized, it is now ready to receive a Mobility Operation message to determine a goal to reach.
-To publish this manually, use
+For the purpose of this demo, the only necessary fields to populate when sending instructions to the vehicle are `strategy` and `strategy_params`.
+The `strategy` field should always be set to `carma/port_drayage`.
+The `strategy_params` field should be set to a JSON string that follows the format detailed [here](https://usdot-carma.atlassian.net/wiki/spaces/CRMFRT/pages/2006482998/Detailed+Design+-+Port+Drayage+Plugin+V2X-Hub#Communication).
+For example, to send a Mobility Operation Message instructing the vehicle to pick up cargo with the ID "`C1T_CARGO`" at `(x,y)` coordinates `(3.8, 0.5)` using the ROS2 CLI, run the command:

 ```
 ros2 topic pub --once /incoming_mobility_operation carma_v2x_msgs/msg/MobilityOperation "m_header: